Identifying Peer Effects in Networks with Unobserved Effort and Isolated Students: Introduction

 \section{Introduction}

-In recent years, there has been a growing interest in the impact of peers on educational outcomes \citep{sacerdote2011peer,epple2011peer}.
-As peer effects on students' academic effort may involve a social multiplier effect, understanding whether students are influenced by their friends and the size of this influence is crucial for evaluating policies aimed at improving academic achievement \citep{m1993}.
-However, estimating peer effects based on academic effort presents challenges, since effort is generally unobserved.
-Consequently, many empirical studies resort to using grade point average (GPA) as a proxy variable for effort.
-While microfounded models exploring the impact of peer interactions on academic achievement are often focused on effort \citep[e.g., see][]{cpz2009,arcidiacono2012estimating,fruehwirth2013identifying,fruehwirth2014can,hong2017sitting}, GPA is typically employed in the empirical analysis because measures of student effort are unavailable.
+In recent years, there has been a growing interest in understanding how peers impact educational outcomes \citep{sacerdote2011peer,epple2011peer}.
+Because peer effects on students' academic effort may involve a social multiplier effect, understanding whether students are influenced by their friends and the size of this influence is crucial for evaluating policies aimed at improving academic achievement \citep{m1993}.
+However, estimating peer effects based on academic effort presents challenges, since effort itself is generally unobserved.
+Consequently, many empirical studies estimate peer effects on achievement (test scores or GPA) as the policy-relevant outcome, often grounding this choice in models where achievement depends on own and peers' effort.
+While microfounded models exploring the impact of peer interactions on academic achievement are often focused on effort, GPA is often the main observed achievement measure in the empirical analysis, especially in settings where direct measures of student effort are limited or unavailable \citep[e.g., see][]{cpz2009,arcidiacono2012estimating,fruehwirth2013identifying,fruehwirth2014can,hong2017sitting}.
 Yet, this approximation overlooks that GPA is not solely influenced by effort but also by many other factors, including unobserved student and school characteristics.